Dgawel77/Advent-Of-Code/README.md

 This is a collection of my solutions for diffrent days of Advent of Code, all done in Python.

-All solutions work **but** you will have to change the path when reading in the input files.
+All solutions work with Python 3.9.1.

 ### Timeline